imas/rdflint/README.md

 ## What's rdflint

-Rdflint is a linter for RDF files.
+rdflint is a linter for RDF files.
 Easy to check syntax and other things. rdflint is powered by Apache Jena.

-Rdflint has following functions.
+rdflint has following functions.

 - Syntax check of rdf and Turtle(ttl).
 - Undefined subject check when use as predicate or object.